Minombreesvera/airbnb-clone-project/README.md

 Booking system: The booking system manages reservations between guests and hosts.
 It handles availability checks, date selection, price calculations, and booking confirmations or cancellations
 Messaging system: A built-in chat or messaging feature allows hosts and guests to communicate directly before and after booking.
 It supports inquiries, negotiations, and clarifications about stays.
 Admin dashboard: Admins can monitor users, listings, and transactions from a centralized dashboard.
 It supports moderation, dispute resolution, and system oversight.
 This ensures platform safety, maintains quality control, and allows administrators to enforce rules and handle reports efficiently.

+API Security

+Authentication
+Authorization
+Data Encryption
+Secure Payment Processing

+Authentication:Authentication ensures that only verified users can access the system by requiring secure login credentials (e.g., email and password) and optionally enforcing two-factor authentication (2FA).
+Authorisation:Authorization controls what different users (e.g., guest, host, admin) can do within the platform.
+Data Encryption:All sensitive data transmitted between clients and servers (like login credentials and payment details) is encrypted using HTTPS/TLS.
+Secure Payment Processing:Payments are handled through trusted third-party gateways (e.g., Stripe, PayPal, Flutterwave) that comply with PCI DSS standards.

+Why is this important?
+It prevents unauthorized access, impersonation, and data breaches.
+Protecting user accounts ensures that private information, bookings, and financial details remain secure.
+It prevents privilege abuse, ensuring users can only perform actions relevant to their role.
+This protects both data integrity and system stability.
+Encryption ensures that even if data is intercepted or breached, it remains unreadable and unusable to malicious actors.
+Financial security is essential for user trust.
+Secure payment handling prevents fraud, chargeback abuse, and identity theft.